 We want to see real interest, enthusiasm and engagement with Geography, perhaps through reading general science and geographical magazines, attending talks and lectures, or making efforts to visit places of interest with an eye that goes beyond the tourist gaze.
 You will need to be motivated to develop a wide range of analytical skills (broadly defined, both qualitative and quantitative) within an academic degree ranging across the natural sciences, social sciences and humanities.
 Above all, we are looking for an eagerness and willingness to learn, an openness to new ideas, and the intellectual curiosity to seek out more.

 We normally expect applicants in Geography to have studied Geography to A-level or equivalent.
-We realise, however, that school provision in the subject varies, especially internationally, and if you have been unable to study Geography in your final year of school you may still be considered, please contact the admissions office for advice.
+We realise, however, that school provision in the subject varies, especially internationally, and if you have been unable to study Geography in your final year of school you may still be considered, please contact the Academic Office for advice.

 Our typical offer for Geography is A*AA at A-level or 41-42 points in the IB with 7,7,6 at Higher level.
 Sometimes we will specify the need for an A* (or 7 at IB Higher Level) in Geography.

 Interviews and Written Assessments

 Interviews are usually held in early December.
 Candidates will usually have two interviews, each lasting about 20-25 minutes.
 One interview will be a subject interview with the Director of Studies and another member of the Geography Department.
 The second interview is usually a more general interview with two Magdalene Fellows in related subjects.
-You may be asked to read a short article before one of your interviews, and to discuss the article in the interview.
+You may be asked to look at a small exercise in the interview and comment on it.